lajimenez/rock.js/README.md

 # Hi developer!

 I started this project some years ago.
 I did just for fun and I learned a lot.
-Altough it's not maintained anymore, still today there are some people who clone this project.
+Although it's not maintained anymore, still today there are some people who clone this project.
-If you are one of them and want to say to me whatever you want, please don't hesitate to send me an email to [lajimenez.rock@gmail.com](mailto:email lajimenez.rock@gmail.com)
+If you are one of them and want to say to me whatever you want, please don't hesitate to send me an email to [lajimenez.rock@gmail.com](mailto:lajimenez.rock@gmail.com)

 # Documentation